Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model

 The spatial heterozygosity at vanishing separation,~$H(t,0)$, is particularly interesting because it indicates the degree of spatial segregation: if~$H(t,0)\ll1$, then, locally, the demes are fixed to one of the two alleles.
 From Eq.~(\ref{EH0SolutionNoMutation}), one can see that, for~$t\gg 8D_{s}/D_{g}^2$,

 which means that at long times one of the alleles reaches fixation locally.
-Therefore, we see that the spatial model we are considering is consistent with the experiments by Hallatschek~\textit{et al.}~\cite{HallatschekNelson:ExperimentalSegregation}~(see Fig.~\ref{FSpatialSegregation}) because it predicts the formation of domains~(the regions of local fixation).
+Therefore we see that the spatial model we are considering is consistent with the experiments by~\textcite{HallatschekNelson:ExperimentalSegregation}~(see Fig.~\ref{FSpatialSegregation}) because it predicts the formation of domains~(regions of local fixation).
 Thus, similar to the well-mixed model considered in Sec.~\ref{SWellMixed}, one of the alleles reaches fixation locally with fixation time~$\tau_{f}=8D_{s}/(\pi D_{g}^{2})\sim N^{2}$.
-But not only is this fixation time proportional to~$N^{2}$, instead of~$N$, the functional form of heterozygosity decay different: instead of a rapid exponential decay, the spatial model shows a slow algebraic decay of local heterozygosity.
+But not only is this fixation time proportional to~$N^{2}$, instead of~$N$, the functional form of heterozygosity decay is different: instead of a rapid exponential decay, the spatial model shows a slow algebraic decay of local heterozygosity.
 These results agree with the previous works on population genetics by Mal\'ecot~\cite{Malecot:Dynamics} and Nagylaki~\cite{Nagylaki:DecayGeneticVariability}.
-Local fixation and~$t^{-1/2}$ decay of local heterozygosity have also been found in the voter model~\cite{CoxGriffeath:VoterModel}, which corresponds to the stepping stone model with~$N=1$.
+Local fixation and~$t^{-1/2}$ decay of local heterozygosity have also been found in the voter model~\cite{CoxGriffeath:VoterModel}, which corresponds to the stepping stone model with~$N=1$ (see Appendix~\ref{AVoter}).